ai91/AlisaSmartHome.MQTT.bridge/README.md

 ## Configuration and Alisa.MQTT.Bridge startup
 The project is shipped either as a docker image, or as a Spring Boot "fat JAR".
 Alternatively, of course, it's possible to build and start from sources.

-The REST API is served over default Spring Boot port 8080, though can be configured via configuration file, or environment variable.
+The REST API is served over default Spring Boot port 8080, though can be configured via configuration file, environment variable, or command line.
+For example see a sample configuration file.

 ### Docker image
 The image: [ai91/alisamqttbridge](https://hub.docker.com/r/ai91/alisamqttbridge) is on hub.docker.